mathisGarberg/angular-folder-structure/overview.rst

 The angular-folder-structure project goal is to create a skeleton structure which is flexible for projects big or small.

-The Anuglar style guide has this to say on the subject of directory structure:
+The Angular style guide has this to say on the subject of directory structure:

   Have a near-term view of implementation and a long-term vision.
 Start small but keep in mind where the app is heading down the road.